 Provision for income taxes consists of U.S. federal and state and foreign income taxes.
+We are required to allocate the provision for income taxes between continuing operations and other categories for earnings, such as discontinued operations.
 To date, we have no significant U.S. federal, state and foreign cash income taxes because of our LLC status prior to June 1, 2016 and current and accumulated net operating losses.